Welcome to The Ultimate Phalanx

 To keep a firm grip on things:

-• Austere Command/ Banishing Light/Oblivion Ring: I save all of these to deal with troublesome artifacts and enchantments if I can; although the wipes on Austere can in some cases pave the way for an attack.
+• Austere Command/Banishing Light/Oblivion Ring: save all of these to deal with troublesome artifacts and enchantments if possible; although the wipes on Austere can in some cases pave the way for an attack.

-• Eerie Interlude/Ghostway/Teferi's Protection: evasion; keeps my collective from being wiped out.
+• Eerie Interlude/Ghostway/Teferi's Protection: evasion; keeps the collective from being wiped out.

-• Grand Abolisher: great deterrent of counterspells and other disruptive stuff opponents try to do during my turn.
+• Grand Abolisher: great deterrent of counterspells and other disruptive stuff opponents try to do during its controller’s turn.

-• Grasp of Fate: I usually play in a setting of four, so this card allows us to exile three non-land permanents for the same CMC as Oblivion Ring.
-I also tend to reserve this to deal with opposing artifacts/enchantments.
+• Grasp of Fate: allows exile of three non-land permanents for the same CMC as Oblivion Ring.
+Tend to reserve this to deal with opposing artifacts/enchantments.

-• Heliod's Intervention: in here for its mass-targeted enchantment and/or artifact removal, which bumps it up to being one of my most favorite control cards for white ever.
+• Heliod's Intervention: in here for its mass-targeted enchantment and/or artifact removal.

 • Mother of Runes: mainly in here to protect Odric from hostile spells/abilities.

 • Path to Exile/Swords to Plowshares: this deck’s creatures are able to deal with most enemy combatants without the aid of spells.
-I usually reserve these spells to deal with really powerful (indestructible) ones like some of the Eldrazi.
+Usually reserve these spells to deal with really powerful (indestructible) ones like some of the Eldrazi.

-• Revoke Existence: more powerful version of Disenchant; again to deal with the artifacts/enchantments that can slow down/stop my collective.
+• Revoke Existence: more powerful version of Disenchant; again to deal with the artifacts/enchantments that can slow down/stop the collective.

-My meta allows for a sideboard in the EDH format (maximum 10).
-These are the cards that are in there so far; mostly to grant us more control in situations that require this; more ideas are of course appreciated:
+In case one’s meta allows for a sideboard in the EDH format (maximum 10).
+These are the cards that are in there at the moment.
+More ideas are of course appreciated:

 • Eidolon of Rhetoric: stops almost any spell-casting combo dead in its tracks.